GHK-Cu (Copper Peptide): Research, Mechanism, and Evidence for Tissue Repair

 - Modulates NF-κB activity

-Stem Cell Attraction
+Stem Cell Chemotaxis

 Wound Healing

-In controlled animal studies, GHK-Cu applied topically accelerated wound closure in both open wounds and surgical incisions.
-In a study comparing GHK-Cu to standard wound care, GHK-Cu–treated wounds showed faster re-epithelialization, increased collagen deposition, and better-organized granulation tissue (Leyden et al., 1987).
+In controlled animal studies, topical GHK-Cu accelerated wound closure in both open wounds and surgical incisions.
+GHK-Cu–treated wounds demonstrated faster re-epithelialization, increased collagen deposition, and better-organized granulation tissue.

-Wound chambers containing GHK-Cu attracted significantly more macrophages, mast cells, and fibroblasts than control chambers.
-Importantly, the GHK-Cu–treated wounds produced less scar tissue with better structural organization — indicating not just faster healing, but qualitatively better repair.
+Wound chambers containing GHK-Cu attracted significantly more macrophages, mast cells, and fibroblasts compared to controls.
+Notably, treated wounds produced less scar tissue with improved structural organization, suggesting not only faster healing but qualitatively better repair (Leyden et al., 1987).

 Multiple human clinical studies have evaluated GHK-Cu in topical skincare formulations:

-- A 12-week facial study demonstrated that GHK-Cu cream significantly improved skin laxity, clarity, firmness, and reduced fine lines and hyperpigmentation compared to vehicle control
+- A 12-week facial study demonstrated that GHK-Cu cream significantly improved skin laxity, clarity, firmness, and reduced fine lines and hyperpigmentation compared to vehicle control.

-- Histological analysis showed increased dermal thickness, improved collagen fiber density, and enhanced keratinocyte proliferation
+- Histological analysis showed increased dermal thickness, improved collagen fiber density, and enhanced keratinocyte proliferation.

 Hair Growth

-COPD and Lung Tissue
+COPD and Lung Tissue (Theoretical)

-Dosage Protocols
+Community-Reported Protocols

 Topical (Best Established)

-- Concentration: 0.01–1% GHK-Cu in cream/serum formulations
+- Concentration: 0.01–1% GHK-Cu in cream or serum formulations

 - Application: Once or twice daily to face and target areas